Wurielle/sassy-skeleton/README.md

 ### What's in the download?

-The download includes Sassy Skeleton's SASS, Skeleton's CSS (2.0.4), Normalize CSS as a reset, ~~a sample favicon,~~ and an index.html as a ~~starting point~~ demo presentation.
+The download includes Sassy Skeleton's Sass, Skeleton's CSS (2.0.4), Normalize CSS as a reset, ~~a sample favicon,~~ and an index.html as a ~~starting point~~ demo presentation.

 ```
 Sassy-Skeleton/